The Swiffer WetJet poses a general danger to dogs and other household pets.

 Soon after his dog’s death, his housekeepers’ two cats also died of liver failure.
 They both used the Swiffer Wetjet for quick cleanups on their floors.
 Necropsies weren’t done on the cats, so they couldn’t file a lawsuit, but he asked that we spread the word to as many people as possible so they don’t lose their animals.

-On its web site, Procter & Gamble describes its Swiffer WetJet cleaning system as an all-in-one, ready-to-use mopping system.
-According to the entry in its “Swiffer Q&A” section devoted to the question of whether the product is safe to use around pets:
+On its website, Procter & Gamble described its Swiffer WetJet cleaning system as an all-in-one, ready-to-use mopping system.
+According to the entry in its previous "Swiffer Q&A" section (no longer online) devoted to the question of whether the product is safe to use around pets: